North Korea: China stomping on 'red line' in relations

 "The editorial is nothing more than a hyper-aggressive piece completely filled with nationalistic passion," it said.
 "Pyongyang is obviously grappling with some form of irrational logic over its nuclear program."

 But it did offer slight praise for Pyongyang for not yet conducting a sixth nuclear test and for being "comparatively restrained" in recent missile tests.
-The last of those was last week, when a North Korea test missile exploded over the North Korean territory, before it reached the ocean.
+The last of those was last week, when a North Korea test missile exploded over North Korean territory, before it reached the ocean.

 Meanwhile, the US has continued military drills that have infuriated North Korea.